matomo-org/developer-documentation/docs/maintaining-translations.md

 to learn how to use translation in Matomo code or your plugins, check the [developers guide](https://developer.matomo.org/guides/translations).

-## Managing Translations on Weblate
+## Managing Translations on Weblate & GitHub

 ### Structure on Weblate